Sticktron/g0blin/README.md

 ## status

-Public codebase is frozen while I prepare the release candidate.
+‼️ **Public codebase is frozen while I prepare the release candidate.** ‼️

-~~GPS stops functioning while jailbroken~~
+~~GPS stops functioning while jailbroken.~~

-~~Location services fails while jailbroken~~
+~~Location services fails while jailbroken.~~

-TouchID not working in apps after jailbreaking
+TouchID not working in apps after jailbreaking.

 ## notes

-Spawns an SSH server listening on port 2222.
-Remember to change your passwords!
+Spawns an SSH server listening on port 2222 (for now).
+Remember to change your passwords (passwd command, default is alpine).

 Please reinstall the bootstrap when you try a new build.